histeward/starc_example/README.md

 plt.show()
 ```

-Now using to_csv() method from python I can dump the data into a csv file
+Now using to_csv() method from pandas I can dump the data into a csv file
 ```python
 # Export DataFrame to CSV locally
 try: